AndyMc3000/ci-ms3-pool-club/README.md

 The Cill na Martra Pool Club (hereafter called CPC) website is my Milestone 3 (MS3) project for the Diploma in Fullstack Software Development course at Code Institute.
 The underlying goal of the project is to meet and exceed the requirements laid out for the MS3 project by Code Institute.
 The high-level requirement of the MS3 project is to "..build a full-stack site that allows your users to manage a common dataset about a particular domain.
 Users make use of the site to share their own data with the community, and benefit from having convenient access to the data provided by all other members."

 This README refers to CPC as a fictional client of mine, where I have been hired to develop a website for CPC to meet certain criteria (see the User Experience Design section below).
 CPC is a small Pool Club with members based around a number of parishes close to Cill na Martra in Co.Cork, Ireland.
 Club members meet weekly at a number of local pubs to play pool.
 Membership numbers fluctuate between roughly 25 to 50 players.
 CPC runs a Pool League twice yearly.
-Members arrange to meet at a venue to play league matches, which comprise of playing the best out of 5 games format.
+Members arrange to meet at a venue to play league matches, which comprise of playing a 'best of 5' games format.
 A Referee must also be present at league matches.
 Any other member can referee a match.

-Managing members and pool league data was traditionally paper-based, and was a headache for those members who were 'voluntold' to manage that job.
+Club member management and pool league data was traditionally paper-based, and was a headache for those members who were 'voluntold' to manage that job.
 The club want a simple web-based application to make it easy for members to;
 * Manage a league table.
 * To allow members to get real-time match/league result information.
-* To allow members to easily get contact information for players for the purpose of scheduling matches.
+* To allow members to record match results and calulate league points in real-time for a league table hosted on the site.

 The principle languages used in the development of the site are; HTML5, CSS3, JavaScript, and Python.